jgosmann/btdt/README.md

 - [Job Cacher](https://plugins.jenkins.io/jobcacher/) will delete the complete cache once it reaches the maximum size.
   This is inefficient and I prefer to delete least recently used caches until the limit is met.
 The plugin also does not share the cache between different build jobs which severely limits its usefulness in certain scenarios.
-We also had some other constraints that made it impossible to use this plugin, but a CLI tool could have been integrated.
+We also had some other constraints that made it impossible to use this plugin, but a CLI tool could have been integrated easily.
 - [jenkins-pipeline-cache-plugin](https://github.com/j3t/jenkins-pipeline-cache-plugin) requires S3 API compatible
   storage, which excludes some other use cases.
 It also doesn't seem to provide a way to limit the cache size.